 Each boss is different and you need to figure out what their rules are.
 Most bosses won't tell you their specific rules but some will.

-Each email, text, in person conversation and even their body language, can key you into them.
+Each email, text, in-person conversation, tone of voice, and even their body language can key you into these Unwritten Rules.

 Some general rules: